- How Sleep Works

 Read on to learn more about the effects of sciatica on sleep.
 Below you’ll find our picks for the best mattresses for sciatica.
 Our choices are based on verified customer and owner experiences, as well as intensive product research and analysis.

-Our Best Value Mattress is the Nectar, a memory foam model currently sold for $699 in a Queen size.
+Our Editor’s Pick is the Nectar, a memory foam model currently sold for $699 in a Queen size.
 This price-point is much lower than that of the average memory foam mattress, but the Nectar offers the same sciatica-related pain and pressure relief as many of its higher-end competitors.

 Nectar offers free shipping for customers in the contiguous U.S., as well as White Glove delivery (including in-home assembly and old mattress removal) at an additional charge.
 The mattress is backed by a 365-night sleep trial, one of the longest trials available, as well as a nonprorated 10-year warranty.

-Flippable mattresses are ideal for sleepers whose firmness preferences vary from night to night.
+Flippable mattresses are ideal for sleepers with sciatica whose firmness preferences vary from night to night.
 The Layla is a great example.
 This all-foam bed features one side that is ‘Medium Soft’ (4) and another side that is ‘Firm’ (7); to adjust the firmness, sleepers only need to flip over the mattress, which is light and easy to lift even by foam bed standards and should not aggravate any existing aches and pains.

 WinkBed offers free standard delivery throughout the contiguous U.S., as well as White Glove delivery for an extra charge.
 The mattress is backed by a 120-night sleep trial and a lifetime warranty.